Why Knowing your Enneagram Type is Important

 Knowing my enneagram type has proven to be one of the most important tools of awareness that I have ever experienced.
 In fact, I use this system with almost all of my clients.
 Unlike in the popular media, the point of the enneagram is not to recognize and celebrate a set of qualities that make you like a certain group of people.
 Rather, the system is based on the concept of personal transformation through conversion of your core defense mechanism to its opposite virtue.

 The word enneagram literally means nine-pointed figure.
-While this symbol has been around for hundreds of years, the enneagram personality system originated in its present form in the early 1970’s through the work of Bolivian-born, Oscar Ichazo, and Chilean-born, Claudio Naranjo.
+While this symbol was first introduced to the modern world through the work of George Gurdjieff in the early part of the 20th century, the enneagram personality system originated in its present form in the early 1970’s through the work of Bolivian-born, Oscar Ichazo, and Chilean-born, Claudio Naranjo.
 The nuances of the system are still under development today.

 Each point on the enneagram symbol corresponds with a personality type that is associated with a basic human vice (anger, pride, deceit, envy, greed, fear, gluttony, lust, and sloth) and with the opposite virtue (serenity, humility, authenticity, equanimity, non-attachment, courage, sobriety, mercy, and decisive action).
 Identifying your type helps you to see how you have been employing your “vice” to cope and also shows you how to embody your virtue.